Capitol Commons: History

 The second Rizal Provincial Capitol in 2007.
-It served as the official seat of Rizal from 1950 until 2009 and was demolished in 2010.
+It served as the official seat of Rizal from 1962 to 2009 and was demolished in 2010.

 The Capitol Commons site formed part of the Hacienda de Mandaloyon which Ortigas & Co. founder Don Francisco Ortigas y Barcinas purchased from the Augustinian religious order during the early days of the American colonial period.
 The estate spanned 4033 ha covering parts of Pasig, Mandaluyong, Quezon City and San Juan in what was then the province of Rizal.
 Over the years, Ortigas & Co. developed and sold off most of the former estate as subdivisions or villages such as Valle Verde, Greenhills, Wack-Wack and Greenmeadows.
 In 1950, the provincial capitol was moved from its former location on the Mariquina River in barangay Santa Rosa, Pasig to this new site donated by Ortigas & Co.
 The second Rizal capitol stood on this site for close to 60 years even after Pasig was separated from the province and annexed to Metropolitan Manila since November 7, 1975.
 In 2008, the Rizal provincial government finally moved its capital to Antipolo with its new capitol located near the Ynares Center.
 Ownership of the old capitol site was then returned to the Ortigas company for redevelopment as a commercial center in 2011.